Women in economics: Studies

 In 2015 Harvard researcher Heather Sarsons published a paper on whether co-authored papers and the gender of the authors might affect tenure.
 The paper found that there was an 8% increase in the probability of a male economist getting a tenured post with a co-authored paper on their resume, but that increase was only 2% for female economists.

 In 2017 Alice Wu, an undergraduate at University of California, Berkeley, published a study which used natural language processing to analyze economics job market rumors, an online forum used by academic economists to discuss job openings and candidates.
 The study showed that when posters on the site discussed female economists they tended to discuss the women's appearance, whereas when discussing male economists they tended to use terms emphasizing their intellectual abilities.
 She found two main results: first, nine of the top 10 words predictive of a post about a woman are explicitly sexual references; second, posts about women contain 43% fewer academic or professional terms and 192% more terms related to personal information or physical attributes.

+In 2018 Maria-Carmen Guisan published an article in English at journal Regional and Sectoral Economic Studies (RSES), on Notable Women Economists Researchers in Spain and in the World.
+The journal is free downloadable at Ideas.Repec and Dialnet.

 Most recently, in 2021, the evidence comes from a research study with a systematic attempt at quantitatively measuring the seminar culture within economics.
 They find that during a seminar, women presenters are asked more questions and the questions asked are more likely to be patronizing or hostile.
 This paper is the latest addition to a mounting body of evidence of gender discrimination in economics.